© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ty'n-yr-Eithin Round Cairn is a scheduled monument protected by Cadw under reference CD226.
 View the official record →

-Ty'n-yr-Eithin Round Cairn is a prehistoric funerary monument located in Ceredigion, Wales, dating to the Bronze Age.
+Ty'n-yr-Eithin Round Cairn is a prehistoric funerary monument located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference CD226.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD226.

 Ty'n-yr-Eithin Round Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ty'n-yr-Eithin Round Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD226.